 The USEPA’s Toxic Substances Control Act (TSCA) reporting and recordkeeping rule for per- and polyfluoroalkyl substances (PFAS) requires PFAS manufacturers and importers to report information related to chemical identity and structure, production, use, byproducts, exposure, disposal and health and environmental effects.
 The rule originally had an 18-month compliance timeline starting on the effective date of November 12, 2023.
-However, EPA has issued an eight-month extension for reporting with a new deadline of January 11, 2026.
-Despite the extension, it is important to start due diligence now, to document what is reportable and implement a strategy for demonstrating compliance.
+EPA has issued another extension for reporting with a new deadline of October 13, 2026.

 Applicability